 All redundant equipment that may have held personal data will have the storage media forensically wiped.
 Alternatively, if the storage media has failed, it will be physically destroyed.
 The school will only use authorised companies who will supply a written guarantee that this will happen

-Disposal of any equipment will conform to Further information can be found on the Environment Agency website.
+Disposal of any equipment will conform to <a href="The Waste Electrical and Electronic Equipment Regulations 2006 and/or The Waste Electrical and Electronic Equipment (Amendment) Regulations 2007.
+Further information can be found on the Environment Agency website.